 A Brief Look at Coinbase and Kraken

 Coinbase has grown substantially since its inception, with its 1,123 employees serving 32 countries and generating over $2 billion in yearly revenue.
-To date, Coinbase has received $547 million in funding from high profile investors like Andreessen Horowitz, Union Square Ventures, and the New York Stock Exchange.
+Coinbase has received $547 million in funding from professional investors like Andreessen Horowitz, Union Square Ventures, and the New York Stock Exchange.

-On April 14, 2021, Coinbase became the first U.S. based cryptocurrency exchange to go public.
+On April 14, 2021, Coinbase became the first U.S.-based cryptocurrency exchange to go public.
 Trading under the symbol COIN, shares of Coinbase opened for trading at $381, giving the company a valuation of almost $100 billion.

 Coinbase announced its first-quarter results on May 13, 2021.
 The results were roughly in-line with projections.